-Our cash and cash equivalents totaled \$85.1 million at September 30, 2019.
-Of this amount, approximately 71% was held by our foreign subsidiaries and subject to repatriation tax considerations.
-These foreign funds were held primarily by our subsidiaries in Singapore, the United Kingdom, Malaysia, Canada and to a lesser extent in Mexico, Germany, and Albania among others.
+Our cash and cash equivalents totaled \$76.9 million at September 30, 2020.
+Of this amount, approximately 76% was held by our foreign subsidiaries and subject to repatriation tax considerations.
+These foreign funds were held primarily by our subsidiaries in the United Kingdom, Malaysia, Canada, Singapore, India and Australia and to a lesser extent in Mexico, Germany and Albania among other countries.
 We intend to permanently reinvest certain earnings from foreign operations, and we currently do not anticipate that we will need this cash in foreign countries to fund our U.S. operations.
 In the event we repatriate cash from certain foreign operations and if taxes have not previously been withheld on the related earnings, we would provide for withholding taxes at the time we change our intention with regard to the reinvestment of those earnings.